javaf/extra-event/README.md

 ## Usage

 You can get started by going through the [examples](https://github.com/wolfram77/java-spine/blob/master/README.md#examples) first.
 That can help get a lot of things clear.
 I would suggest you try them out as well.
+To use this library, goto [releases](https://github.com/wolfram77/java-spine/releases), download the JAR files and add them to your project.
-To use this library, download the source code as a Zip and copy the `src/org` folder in it and add it to your *project*.
+Alternatiely download the source code as a Zip and copy the `src/org` folder in it and add it to your *project*.
 The [reference](https://github.com/wolfram77/java-spine/blob/master/README.md#reference) will help you know it all.

 <br/>